rajatgirotra/study/java/udemy/java_course/src/main/java/org/multithreading/1_README.txt

 Thread someObj = new Thread(ct);
 ct.start();

-The 1st way is good enough, if you are sure your class doesnt need to extend any other class except Thread.
-Otherwise it is good to just implement Runnable.
+The 1st way is good enough, if you are sure your class doesn't need to extend any other class except Thread.
+Otherwise, it is good to just implement Runnable.

+/* Read MultithreadingExample.java next */